LLNL/llnl.github.io/about/faq.md

 ### My project is approved for release.
 Now what?

-Make sure your repo contains:
+Make sure your repo contains [community health files](https://github.com/LLNL/.github/tree/master/community-health):

 * An appropriate open source license and `LLNL-CODE-xxxxxx` release number.
 See the [LLNL Software Licensing](https://software.llnl.gov/about/licenses) page for details and examples.

 * A [README](https://guides.github.com/features/wikis/) file that summarizes what the software does and how others can use it.

-* A [NOTICE](https://github.com/LLNL/llnl.github.io/blob/master/NOTICE) file that includes LLNL auspice and disclaimer statements.
+* A [NOTICE](https://github.com/LLNL/.github/blob/master/community-health/NOTICE.md) file that includes LLNL auspice and disclaimer statements.

 * A [CODE OF CONDUCT](https://github.com/LLNL/.github/blob/master/community-health/CODE_OF_CONDUCT.md) file that defines standards for how to engage in your project's community.